ovito-org/AlignMolecule/README.md

 # Align Molecule

 Align a molecule using [Kabsch algorithm](https://en.wikipedia.org/wiki/Kabsch_algorithm).

 ## Description

-This tool aligns atoms across different snapshots in a trajectory using the [Kabsch algorithm](https://en.wikipedia.org/wiki/Kabsch_algorithm), allowing only rotational adjustments without any stretching or shearing.
+This extension for [OVITO](https://www.ovito.org) aligns atoms across different snapshots in a trajectory using the [Kabsch algorithm](https://en.wikipedia.org/wiki/Kabsch_algorithm), allowing only rotational adjustments without any stretching or shearing.

 Users can select either all atoms or a subset as the reference for alignment.
 Optionally, a reference frame can be specified, defaulting to the first frame of the trajectory.
 This frame serves as the baseline orientation for the atoms, with their [centroid](https://en.wikipedia.org/wiki/Centroid) repositioned to the origin.